Red-Hat-EMEA-Portfolio-SSA/bcluc2_setup_deployvms/README.md

 # Repo to set up all objects within existing AAP
-# to run usecase 1
+# to run usecase 2
 # the Repo should be so flexible that by only changing extra_vars any other usecase might be deployed.
+#     - not there yet -

 ##Needs to run form someone with SSH key to connect to the RHEL template used later...